Clients and projects

 Founded in 1906, the Brewing Society of Japan is one of the leading organisations in research and development for traditional Japanese brewed and fermented products.
 They publish the Journal of the Brewing Society of Japan, provide technical advice and publish technical information, hold training courses, collect and store microorganisms relevant to traditional brewing and fermentation, and maintain yeast strains with defined characteristics for distribution to breweries, distilleries and miso and soy sauce makers across the country.

-Site: Brewing Society of Japan (EN)
+Site: Brewing Society of Japan (English)

 Introductory Sake Brewing Seminar online video course from the Brewing Society of Japan